ehienabs/databotsgcp/README.md

 gcloud projects add-iam-policy-binding <PROJECT> -<SERVICE_ACCOUNT>@cloudbuild.gserviceaccount.com --role=roles/container.developer
 ```

 Cloud Build uses Triggers to automate CI/CD.
-GitHub triggers automates builds in repository events such as pushes or pulls.
+GitHub triggers automate builds in repositories using events such as pushes or pulls.
 After connecting our repository, we will create our Trigger using `Push to Branch` as the event trigger.
 This means that pushing any changes to our connected repository will trigger a build.

 <img width="960" alt="Annotation 2022-02-05 120833" src="https://user-images.githubusercontent.com/78366369/152643367-c8ba866d-ab54-4503-9609-ba528d305b4d.png">